ecmwf/anemoi-graphs/docs/overview.rst

  Background
 ###########

-This page introduces some graph notation and terminology, and background information, which will be used in the rest of the documentation.
+This page introduces some graph notation, terminology, and background information which will be used in the rest of the documentation.

+nodes
+   A `node` represents a location (2D) on the earth's surface which may contain additional `attributes`.

+edges
+   An `edge` represents a connection between two nodes.
+The `edges` can be used to define the flow of information between the nodes.
+Edges may also contain `attributes` related to their length, direction or other properties.

-A graph :math:`G = (V, E)` is a collection of nodes/vertices :math:`V`
+A `graph` :math:`G = (V, E)` is a collection of nodes/vertices :math:`V`
 and edges :math:`E` that connect the nodes.
 The nodes can represent locations in the globe.

-In weather models, the nodes :math:`V` can generally be classified into two categories:
+In weather models, the nodes :math:`V` can generally be classified into three categories:

+data nodes
--  **Data nodes**: The `data nodes` represent the input/output of the data-driven model, so they are linked to existing datasets.
+   A set of nodes representing one or multiple datasets.
+The `data nodes` may correspond to the input/output of our data-driven model.
--  **Hidden nodes**: These `hidden nodes` represent the latent space, where the internal dynamics are learned.
+   They can be defined from Zarr datasets and this method supports all :ref:`anemoi-datasets <anemoi-datasets:index-page>` operations such as `cutout` or `thinning`.

+hidden nodes
+   The `hidden nodes` capture intermediate representations of the model, which are used to learn the dynamics of the system considered (atmosphere, ocean, etc, ...).
+These nodes can be generated from existing locations (Zarr datasets or NPZ files) or algorithmically from iterative refinements of polygons over the globe.

+isolated nodes
+   A set of nodes that are not connected to any other nodes in the graph.
+These nodes can be used to store additional information that is not directly used in the training process.

 Similarly, the edges :math:`V` can be classified into three categories: